-- Put 1 tbsp oil in a frying pan then sauté the garlic, onion, and ginger.
+- Put 1 tablespoon oil in a frying pan then sauté the garlic, onion, and ginger.

 - Put the minced pork belly and cook over medium heat.

-- Put the calamansi, crushed pepper, 1/2 tsp salt, green chillies, chili, pig's brain then mix it
+- Put the calamansi, crushed pepper, ½ teaspoon salt, green chillies, chili, pig's brain then mix it

 - After mixing, put the mayonnaise and egg.
 Continue mixing until egg is cooked.

 - Serve while hot.